ludovicus3/secret-server-ruby/README.md

 ## Contributing

-Bug reports and pull requests are welcome on GitHub at https://github.com/tonygambone/secret-server-ruby.
+Bug reports and pull requests are welcome on GitHub at https://github.com/thycotic/secret-server-ruby.

 ## License

 The gem is available as open source under the terms of the [MIT License](http://opensource.org/licenses/MIT).

-## TODO

-* Automated SDK client installation
-* Check if `tss` is a supported version, if it ever supports versioning
-* Integration testing
-* Add links to SDK client documentation where needed
-* Release to GitHub official
-* Release to Rubygems